This blog may contain affiliate links. Read our disclosure policy for more info.

 To get to this town (named after its famous hot springs), you’ll take a detour off the main highway, turning onto Highway #9 for about 20 minutes.
 Harrison Hot Springs has some great activities with lots of restaurants and cafés, as well as some cute shops to pick up everything from souvenirs to local art.

 A great place to spend a night is at the Harrison Hot Springs Resort.
-This way, you can try out the famous hot springs for free as a hotel guest and join other well-known past guests like Clark Gable, John Wayne, Michael Bublé, and Liam Neeson.
+This way, you can try out some of the best hot springs in BC for free as a hotel guest and join other well-known past guests like Clark Gable, John Wayne, Michael Bublé, and Liam Neeson.

 There are five different hot mineral springs pools including indoor and outdoor pools.
 The water here has among the highest concentrations of dissolved mineral solids of any mineral spring!